rh-ai-labs/hello-there-ai-ops-workshop/2-reducing-mttd/PROJECT_STATUS.md

    - Conclusion quality

 2. **Compare close notes** - For each close note to evaluate:
-   - Find similar ground truth reference (by category/similarity)
+   - Find similar ground truth reference (by category/similarity from Notebook 04)
    - Send pair to LLM judge: (reference, close_note_to_evaluate)
    - Include incident context (`content`) for better evaluation
    - Get structured JSON scores with explanations